Home

 Up

-Native Australian wildlife hops, crawls, lurks and flies around you daily.
+In Australian, the native wildlife hops, crawls, lurks and flies around you daily.
 You needn't go to parks to see kangaroos, emus, possums, parrots, spiders or lizards.
-Some animals are harder to locate than others: koalas live in the wild throughout the eastern coastal forests but are difficult to see high in their gum trees.
+Some animals are harder to locate than others: koalas live in the wild throughout the eastern coastal forests but are difficult to see high in their gum (eucalyptus) trees.
 Snakes are everywhere, but are afraid of humans (for the most part) and are elusive.
 The lovely energetic foraging platypus is found in many streams but prefers to hide in its burrow by day.
 Insects abound.
 Australia is a naturalist's dream.

 That being said, campgrounds in national and regional parks are great places to see wildlife.
 There are many wildlife parks (a step up from zoos) where you can see some of the more elusive animals.
 All of the photos on these pages were taken in the wild unless otherwise noted.
 Go to our Australian Mammals page to learn more about the kangaroos, wombats, wallabies, koalas, dingos, possums and more.
-If you want to see some of this continent's fabulous feathered fauna go to the Australian Birds page for more photos and information.
+We photographed too many birds to limit them to just one page, so we've split them into two pages: Australian Birds 1 and Australian Birds 2.

 A tiger snake hunts by day, this one in Tasmania